 Backpacks for Men

-The Osprey Men’s Aether AG 70 Pack is just like the Aerial mentioned above.
+The Osprey Rook 65 Men’s Backpacking Backpack is just like the Aerial mentioned above.
 It’s great for packing lots of stuff for long-term travel in a variety of places.
 The top compartment detaches to create the perfect weekend or day trip bag.
 There are also lots of compartments for keeping things organized.
 Learn more here.

 If you don’t need something that big then the Osprey Packs Farpoint 70 Travel Backpack is probably better.
 It’s just like the Osprey Pack Fairview mentioned above but made for men.
 There are mesh pockets and compression straps that keep everything from moving around in transit.
 The zip-off daypack is great for weekend trips where you don’t need to bring your whole life with you.
 Learn more here.

 Not everyone wants to bring more than they need and check a bag every time they fly.
-That’s why the Victoriatourist V6002 Laptop Backpack is one of the best carry-on bags for travelers.
+That’s why this Extra Large 50L Travel Laptop Backpack is one of the best carry-on bags for travelers.
 It’s big enough to hold your laptop, tablet, cords, external hard drives, clothes, and a few other items.

 Sasha has been using it since 2015 and loves it.
 He uses it to carry around all his cameras when we’re out sightseeing.
 I used it to go to Singapore to get my visa for Bali in order to cut down on costs.
 Learn more about the pros and cons here.

 It’s big enough to fit lots of different things and with 5 pockets, it’s easy to stay organized.
 I love that I can wear it as a sling on my back or over one shoulder in typical purse fashion.
-There are so many different designs to choose from but I think this one is particularly cute.
+There are so many different designs to choose from.
 This bag is perfect for any female traveler.
 Check out other designs here.

-This is perfect for the outdoor-loving traveler.
+This Ultra Lightweight Packable Backpack is perfect for the outdoor-loving traveler.
 You can take it on day hikes or short weekend trips.
 When you’re not using it, it folds up into a small ball and doesn’t’ take up much space in your luggage.
 It has two pockets for water bottles and it’s waterproof.
 Check out other colors here.

 Before we had packing cubes, going in and out of the bag always resulted in a huge mess, especially when I couldn’t find what I needed on the first try.
 Now that we have packing cubes, I feel so much more organized.
 They’re like having drawers inside of your bag making them one of my favorite pieces of travel gear.